react-native-community/jsc-android-buildscripts/README.md

 ## Build instructions

 1. Clone this repo
+2. `npm run clean` will clean everything (artifacts, downloaded sources)
-1. Update the config section under `package.json` to the desired build configuration
+3. Update the config section under `package.json` to the desired build configuration
+4. Update patches if needed (don't forget to update the `printVersion` patch in jsc.patch)
-1. `npm run download`: downloads all needed sources
+5. `npm run download`: downloads all needed sources
-1. `npm run start`: builds jsc (this might take some time...)
+6. `npm run start`: builds jsc (this might take some time...)

 The zipfile containing the android-jsc AAR will be available at `/dist`.
 The library is packaged as a local Maven repository containing AAR files that include the binaries.